-1. I would be happy to schedule some Skype or phone time with you over the next couple days to answer any questions you may have, and to see if my coming to your men’s group now is the best choice.
+1. I would be happy to schedule some Skype or phone time with you over the next couple days to answer any questions you may have, and to see if my coming to your men’s group is the best choice for the stage your group is in.
 Please let me know ASAP if you are interested.

 2. Please indicate if you are interested in discussing the possibilities of planning a combination of men’s groups to include as many men as possible while I’m in town.

 I’ve been a men’s coach for 9 years, and I’m taking the next year to travel around the US, working directly with men’s groups, by donation.

 And I’d love to talk to you to see if that might benefit your men’s group as I pass through your city.

 I’m happy to talk on the phone or Skype so you can ask questions and see what, if anything, might work for your group.

 I started working with men during the Authentic Man Program in San Francisco about 9 years ago, giving reflection to men as they practiced being present, learning to track their feelings and sensations in their bodies, and interacting with women.
 I knew from my first weekend training with AMP that I wanted to work with men full time.